Inca Trail 4 Days to Machu Picchu

 Positive Impact Travel

-By joining this trip, you are directly supporting a project with a positive impact, with the Goal of Sustainable and responsible Development for future generations The earnings that Pacha Expeditions receives, for each of our tours, a percentage is destined to support various Andean communities.
+By joining these trips, you are directly supporting a project with a positive impact, with the Sustainable Development Goal and responsible for future generations.
+The profits that Pacha Expeditions receives, for each of our tours, a percentage is destined to support Andean communities.
 Pacha Expeditions organizes activities for the benefit of the local community, for children and adults, throughout the year.
-Our projects are backed by local authorities and with internationally recognized standards and are audited by third parties.
-Which imply positive impacts on the beneficiaries
+Our projects are supported by local authorities, with recognized standards and are audited by third parties.
+This implies positive impacts on the beneficiaries and the local community.

 Blog